nikhilbarhate99/PPO-PyTorch/README.md

 but may require some hyperparameter-tuning or changes in the code.

 To keep the training procedure simple :
-  - I have kept a **constant standard deviation** for the output action distribution (**multivariate normal with diagonal covariance matrix**) for the continuous environments, i.e. it is a hyperparameter and NOT a trainable parameter.
+  - It has a **constant standard deviation** for the output action distribution (**multivariate normal with diagonal covariance matrix**) for the continuous environments, i.e. it is a hyperparameter and NOT a trainable parameter.
 However, it is **linearly decayed**. (action_std significantly affects performance)
-  - I have used simple **monte-carlo estimate** for calculating returns and NOT Generalized Advantage Estimate (you can check out the OpenAI spinning up implementation for that or try implementing it yourself).
+  - It uses simple **monte-carlo estimate** for calculating returns and NOT Generalized Advantage Estimate (check out the OpenAI spinning up implementation for that).
-  - It is a single threaded implementation, i.e. only one worker collects experience.
+  - It is a **single threaded implementation**, i.e. only one worker collects experience.
 [One of the older forks](https://github.com/rhklite/Parallel-PPO-PyTorch) of this repository has been modified to have Parallel workers

 A concise explaination of PPO algorithm can be found [here](https://stackoverflow.com/questions/46422845/what-is-the-way-to-understand-proximal-policy-optimization-algorithm-in-rl)